 Middle school/ high school campus visits

-We are seeking Metropolitan State alumni to design and teach classes.
-Middle school/high school visits are a great opportunity to give back to the community, as well as cultivate and explore the interests of the future generation.
+We are seeking Metropolitan State University alumni to design and teach classes and assist as a chaperone or classroom assistant.
+Alumni can also participate in the student panel to give their perspective on life after university education and careers.
+The Metropolitan State University Youth Campus Visits are an excellent opportunity to give back to the community and cultivate and explore the interests of the future generation.

-If you are interested in participating, contact Kelci Meade, youth outreach work study coordinator, in the Institute for Community Engagement and Scholarship or call 651-793-1296
+If you are interested in participating, contact the Institute for Community Engagement and Scholarship at firstname.lastname@example.org or call 651-793-1288.

 First Saturday Science

-If you are interested in participating as a tutor or would like to learn more about the program, contact the Institute for Community Engagement and Scholarship or call 651-793-1285.
+If you are interested in participating as a tutor or would like to assist in the computer literacy program, contact Mai Vang, Homework Center coordinator at firstname.lastname@example.org or call 651-793-1699.